Monuj123/AskDocs_AI/README.md

 # 📚 Document Question Answering System

-A document-based question answering system using vector embeddings and retrieval-augmented generation powered by OpenAI and ChromaDB.
+A document-based question answering system using vector embeddings and retrieval-augmented generation(RAG) powered by OpenAI and ChromaDB.

 ## ✨ Features